 Colorado Springs is a beautiful city, only miles from the famed Pikes Peak sitting atop the Front Range of the Rocky Mountains.
 There are many things to do outdoors as well as it has a decent city life.
 It's a city with about 500,000 people in the metropolitan area.

 The objective of the REU site is to expose bright and motivated undergraduates who want to pursue advanced careers in Computer Science related fields to work on hands-on research projects in theory and practical applications of Machine Learning.
-Students will work with five professors who specialize in specific research areas, but each with a great deal of interest in machine learning.
+Students will work with several professors who specialize in specific research areas, but each with a great deal of interest in machine learning.

 $500/week during the summer for full-time research.